Kati Patang: Plot

 Madhavi "Madhu" is an orphan living with her maternal uncle, who arranges her marriage with someone she does not know.
-Blinded in love with Kailash, she runs away on the day of the marriage.
-She discovers Kailash with another woman, Shabnam.
+Blinded by her love for Kailash, she runs away on the day of the wedding only to discover Kailash with another woman, Shabnam.
 Heartbroken and dejected, she returns to her uncle, who had committed suicide from the humiliation.
-Realising that she has no one in life, Madhavi decides to leave town and head somewhere.
+With no one in her life, Madhavi decides to leave town and head somewhere else.
 She meets her childhood friend Poonam, who tells her about her husband's untimely demise in an accident and that she is on her way, along with her baby boy Munna, to stay with her in-laws whom she has never met before.
 Poonam manages to compel Madhu to accompany her as her plight is pitiful.

 En route, Poonam and Madhu catch up until the train derails and end up in a government hospital.
 Poonam has lost her limbs.
-She knows that her end is near, so she makes Madhu promise that she will assume Poonam's identity, bring Munna up and continue life in Poonam's in-law's house.
-Madhu has no choice but to give in to a dying mother's wish.
+She knows that her end is near, so she makes Madhu promise that she will assume Poonam's identity, bring Munna up and continue life in Poonam's in-laws' house.
+Madhu has no choice but to give in to her dying mother's wish.
 In the downpour on the way, the cabbie attempts to rob her but Kamal, a forest ranger, rescues her and gives her shelter until the sky is clear the next day.
-She learns that Kamal is the very man with whom her marriage was arranged.
+She learns that Kamal is the very man with whom her marriage was arranged, and he has become an alcoholic due to the failed wedding.